maartenpaul/NL-BIOMERO/README.md

-# OMERO server with Omero-Slurm-Client
+# OMERO server with OMERO-Slurm-Client

 This is an adaptation of [OMERO.server grid and OMERO.web (docker-compose)](https://github.com/ome/docker-example-omero-grid)

-This is an example of running [OMERO.server components on multiple nodes using OMERO.grid](http://www.openmicroscopy.org/site/support/omero5/sysadmins/grid.html#nodes-on-multiple-hosts) in Docker, but with a connection to Omero Slurm Client.
+This is an example of running [OMERO.server components on multiple nodes using OMERO.grid](http://www.openmicroscopy.org/site/support/omero5/sysadmins/grid.html#nodes-on-multiple-hosts) in Docker, but with a connection to OMERO Slurm Client.

 OMERO.server is listening on the standard OMERO ports `4063` and `4064`.
 OMERO.web is listening on port `4080` (http://localhost:4080/).